 WHAT IS THE TOTAL COST OF GETTING MY Private Pilot Certificate?

 How long it takes and how much it costs is highly dependent on the aircraft chosen, the student, how often they fly, and whether they come prepared, and complete the homework.
 Consistency and preparedness is the key to being ready for the checkride close to the minimum number of hours the FAA requires.
-For Part 61 thats 40 hours and for Part 141 thats 35 hours.
-But to give you a ballpark estimate, Private Pilot will cost anywhere from $10,000 to $16,000 depending on aircraft and how many hours it takes you.
+For Part 61 that’s 40 hours.
+But to give you a ballpark estimate, Private Pilot will cost anywhere from $16,000 to $19,000 depending on the aircraft and how many hours it takes you.

 Training and Courses